RuiSMagalhaes/rails-Caretaker/README.md

 bundle binstub sidekiq
 bundle binstub sidekiq -- force
 ```
-1.4 Now, you are ready to see this project from your own machine.
+**Now, you are ready to see this project from your own machine.
-Do the following, on your terminal:
+Do the following, on your terminal:**
 ```
 #TERMINAL:
 sidekiq
 ```
-1.5 Still on the terminal, but on another tab:
+**Still on the terminal, but on another tab:**
 ```
 #TERMINAL:
 rails s
 ```

-**After this, you can open the app in your local server**
+**After this, you can open the app in your local server: http://localhost:3000/**

 2. If you want to see the app working without any job, you can visit: https: www.caretaker.pt (feel free to sign up and see out features!)